-Often after a workshop, people are left wondering, what now?
+Often after a training, people are left wondering, what now?

 Practice Groups are a way to engage in continued experiential learning with others, and practice growing skills and awareness in empathy, honest self expression, and provides more opportunities for personal healing and growth.

 We often encourage people to exchange contact information with others they meet at workshops, and self-form a practice group.

 Some possible guidelines & questions